sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     (In 'pal-tracker-distributed", we don't have any duplicate data.)
   - Is distributed transaction possible in micro-service architecture?

-Application code should be insulated from data access logic?
+- Application code should be insulated from data access logic?
   How do we achieve that in the "pal-tracker-distributed"?

+(Monolith to Microservices - Database related)
+- What strategies can we take to break up tangled database schema (maybe with foreign key relationship among themselves) when migrating monolithic application to micro services?

+(pal-tracker-distribtued app)
-Why are there variations of a domain class, for example, why are there `TimeEntryForm`, `TimeEntryInfo`, `TimeEntryRecord`, `TimeEntryFields` classes?
+- Why are there variations of a domain class, for example, why are there `TimeEntryForm`, `TimeEntryInfo`, `TimeEntryRecord`, `TimeEntryFields` classes?
 Where are they used?

-When Timesheet server needs to talk to registration server via REST call, where does the Timesheet server finds the address of the registration server?
+- When Timesheet server needs to talk to registration server via REST call, where does the Timesheet server finds the address of the registration server?
+- Why is ProjectClient code duplicated in backlog, timesheets, allocation server apps?
+- Why do we have projects, accouts, users in a registration server?
+  (In other words, why we did not have separate server for each of domain objects?
+Hint: See @Transactional in the RegistrationService class)

 ```